 A most wonderful town and surroundings rich in slave history.
+We had come to a beach, sugarcanes and the colourful town of Trinidad in Cuba.
 This is chapter four of my Cuban experience.

 Thursday 3.7.2003, Trinidad

 Trinidad is a very nice city and a must on any Cuba itinerary.
 There are lots of exciting sights from the colonial past.
 The glimpses we get into private houses reveal antiques of great (potentially realisable) value.

 We met the first Norwegians on this trip.
 First a lady from Klepp (close to home).
 We exchanged experiences a long time.
 We also stumbled upon some ladies from Stavanger we had met on the plane to Cuba.
 They were returning home that same day.

 Later we went into several museums and old manors.
 And we dropped into a salsa music show with a large crowd in the steps below the Casa de la Cultura.
 My son was expelled – he was a minor.

 Dinner at home.
 My son and his ball became a big hero with the landlords in the court yard.